PBearson/ESP32_Secure_Boot_Tutorial/README.md

 **NOTE**
 - The tutorial assumes that there is no flash encryption enabled on ESP32.
-- Once secure boot is enabled, it can NOT be disabled like the development mode of flash encryption.
+- Once secure boot is enabled, it is enabled forever and can NOT be disabled like the development mode of flash encryption.

 ## Introduction to Secure Boot